Virtualimmortal/datamuse-php-api-wrapper/README.md

 // You can chain the commands (again, you can mix and match):
 $result = $client->setOpt(RhymeOpt::EXACT, 'bake')->ofTopic('food')->getWords()->result;
+// Find exact rhymes of the word "bake" that relate to the topic "food", get the words and give me the results

-// Now you have your cake.
+// Result: Now you have your cake.
 ```

 ##### Caching: